Rush Limbaugh having more fun than a human being should be allowed to have.

 I just think that somebody in my campaign suggested that Senator Clinton was only where she was because she was a woman.

-I think people would take great offense, and rightly so, because she's a very accomplished person.
+I think people would take great offense, and rightly so, because she's a very accomplished person who is running a terrific and tenacious race.

 And I just don't think that that kind of approach to evaluating candidates or denigrating candidates is particularly useful to the Democratic Party.